Carlosjc97/aelion/README.md

 ```bash
 firebase functions:log --only outline --project aelion-c90d2
 ```

+### Firestore Rules

+- Production deployments ship with a fully closed `firestore.rules` file (`allow read, write: if false;`).
+All client requests must flow through Cloud Functions.
+- When you need permissive rules for local emulation only, create a throwaway file such as `firestore.rules.emulator` with `allow read, write: if true;` and start the emulator explicitly:
+  `firebase emulators:start --only firestore --project aelion-c90d2 --rules firestore.rules.emulator`
+  Never deploy these permissive rules to production.

 ### Behaviour Guarantees
 - Invalid or malformed JSON returns **400** with validation details (never a 500).